 Research Opportunities Outside Georgetown

 Students who wish to broaden their training may wish to apply to work in a laboratory at an institution other than Georgetown during the summer.
 The American Psychological Association supplies a list of psychology programs seeking summer research assistants from outside institutions, and the Department often sends out announcements about such opportunities over its Majors and Minors ListServ.
-[If you find you are missing from this ListServ please e-mail Molly McGeady to be added.
-To view all past postings sent out on the listserv or request membership, click here.]
+If you find you are missing from this ListServ please e-mail Molly Anderson to be added.

-Outside research opportunities are also posted on https://gupsychology.wordpress.com/.
+Outside research opportunities are also posted on the department’s psychology job and research opportunities blog.